 - Paring knife

-- 3-4 cups of ice for ice bath
+- 3 to 4 cups of ice for ice bath

 - 2 cloves of organic garlic, smashed and minced

-- 6 tbsp of organic extra virgin olive oil
+- 6 tablespoons of organic extra virgin olive oil

-- ½ tsp Himalayan crystal salt, plus more for boiling
+- ½ teaspoon Himalayan crystal salt, plus more for boiling

 - 4 cups organic red cabbage, thinly sliced